Choosing Simple Ways to Chase The Blues Away

-I thought about how Job listened to God, instead of to his wife.
+I thought about the Book of Job and how Job listened to God, instead of listening to his wife.
 He trusted and depended on God to save him.
 He realized that you cannot put your trust and faith in things, or even in other people, ahead of your trust and faith in God.
 It helped my mood to think about how strong Job's faith must have been.

 Thinking about what God allowed Job to go through reminded me of ministers called "prosperity preachers."
 A lot of them seem to be saying that if you are a Christian and you don't have great quantities of material comforts in life, that means you are not serving God well enough to get Him to give you stuff.
 Huh?
 I don't agree with that notion.
 I believe you must be willing to let go of the desire for more and more material possessions, and you must be ready to give your whole life over to God, if that is what He requires of you.
 Like Job, you must be willing to live, love, and to serve God, no matter what happens, in good times and bad, for richer or poorer.

 I thought about how my allegiance to God is not contingent upon whether or not He blesses me with material things, or even with all the necessities of life.
 It can't be based on that.
 I have to surrender all, don't I?
 And that means I can enjoy the love of God, and I can know and serve and be grateful to a loving God, even when I have nothing.
 Isn't that the real test?
 If the getting and having of material comfort is your evidence that God loves you, then what will you do if you were to lose those things?
 Would you also lose your faith in God?
 I wondered how many people who say they love God would still say it if they had to face the Job test.